harcel/TextMiningWorkshop/README.md

 # TextMiningWorkshop
-Text Mining Workshop for beginners using Python, spaCy, sklearn
+Text Mining Workshop for beginners using Python, spaCy, sklearn, and pointers to GenSim.